 Elder helps Java developers to work on great projects by guiding them on how to build and deliver fast and available server-side applications.
 He is a Java Champion, the author of the “Jakarta EE Cookbook“, and a board member at SouJava, one of the biggest JUGs in the world.
 As a Developer Advocate, Elder shares experiences and best practices through online content and at international events like JavaOne, The Developers Conference, QCon, Oracle Code One, Campus Party, and Devnexus.

 Eugenia is a web developer with experience working at such fintech startups as Raisin and N26.
+Currently, she is a senior frontend engineer at groceries delivery startup Gorillas.
 She is a web performance ambassador at work and a passionate hiker, nature, and sauna lover.
 Also, she has been an active tech community member since 2016 when she founded a Google Developer Group in Latvia and became a Women Techmakers Lead.